anttisalonen/progbook/rst/js.rst

    :language: html
    :linenos:

 You can type this code into a file and open it in your browser.
 You should see a plain web page with a text "some text".

-If we go through this in detail, we see a bunch of tags such as "<html>" which mostly have a start and an end (e.g. "</html>", and the text "some text" in the middle.
-Most of the tags aren't very important now though I should note the tag "<p>" denotes a paragraph.
+Some lines of the code aren't important to us right now but let's go through some of it:

+* Line 2: we open the "html" *tag*.
+This is closed on line 10.
+* Lines 3-6 are our "head" section which includes, among others, the title for our page
+* Lines 7-9 are our "body" section
+* Line 8 is our paragraph (denoted with "<p>").
+This paragraph has the text "some text".

 Here's one of the most basic "programs" that utilises JS and HTML:

 .. literalinclude:: ../material/js/js2.html
    :language: html
    :linenos:

+Let's go through this in detail:

+* Lines 6-10: We've introduced a new section within our "head" section: the "script" section which holds our JavaScript code.
+* Line 14: We've added an *id* to our paragraph (simply named "paragraph").
+* Line 15: We've added a *button* using the tag "<input>" with an attribute 'type="button"'.
+The button has a text "Press me".
+Once pressed, it will call the *JavaScript function* "myfunc".

+Our JavaScript code consists of one function definition.
+The JavaScript function "myfunc" has one line: it retrieves the element "paragraph" from the page, and changes its member variable "innerHTML" value to "new text".
+The element "paragraph" is our paragraph, and its member variable "innerHTML" is the text within that paragraph.
+Hence, the JavaScript function changes the contents of the paragraph.

 If you run this in your browser, you should see a text "old text" and a button.
 If you press the button, the text is replaced with "new text".